Keenan Allen Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 - Note: Allen's stats vs. Vikings date back to 2016.

-- The Vikings are conceding 268.8 passing yards per game this year, the NFL's 18th-ranked pass defense.
+- The 268.8 yards per game the Vikings are conceding through the air makes them the NFL's 18th-ranked pass defense.

-- The Vikings have given up 12 passing TDs this year (1.5 per game), ranking them sixth among NFL defenses.
+- At 1.5 passing TDs conceded per game, the Vikings defense is ranked sixth in the league.

 Recent Performances

-- In last week's matchup with the Eagles, Allen reeled in 12 passes for 104 yards while being targeted 13 times.

-- Allen's 29 targets have resulted in 23 catches for 231 yards (77.0 ypg) and one touchdown during his last three games.
+- Allen's 23 catches have led to 231 yards (77.0 per game) and one touchdown during his last three games.
+He was targeted 29 times.

 Allen's Los Angeles Teammates